-Note: this is Hike 18 in my book 100 Classic Hikes: Northern California. fourth edition.
+Note: this is Hike 18 in my book 100 Classic Hikes: Northern California, fourth edition.
 The book has 27 hikes in the Northern Sierra Nevada.
-You can find similar descriptions of the Pacific Crest Trail from Echo Lake to Lake Aloha in Desolation Wilderness, and also the Lake Margaret Trail in Eldorado National Forest.
+You can find similar descriptions of the Pacific Crest Trail from Echo Lake to Lake Aloha in Desolation Wilderness, the Sierra Buttes Trail, and also the Lake Margaret Trail in Eldorado National Forest.

 Ellis Peak Trail Key Data

 Elevation gain: 1400 feet

 High point: 8740 feet

 Contact: Lake Tahoe Basin Management Unit

 Maps: USGS 7.5’ Homewood, National Geographic Lake Tahoe Basin

 HIKE NAME Trailhead GPS coordinates: N 39 04.308 W 120 13.852

 Notes: Dogs allowed on-leash.
 Part of the route is open to Off-Highway Vehicles (OHVs).